skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 In the Algorithm 1, we begin each step by randomly selecting a seed \\(s\\).
 Instead of saving \\(\mathbf{z}\\), we use the same seed \\(s\\) in each step to generate the same \\(\mathbf{z}\\) element-by-element for the four \\(\mathbf{z}\\) applications.
 With this in-place implementation, MeZO's memory usage is equal to the memory required for inference.

 ## Conclusion
+In this blog, we briefly introduced the "tricks" people have been using to improve LLM performance as a lightweight alternative to whole model tuning.
+Adapter PEFT adds a small adapter, Selective PEFT fine-tunes only part of the parameters, and Reparameterization PEFT reparameterizes the model’s weights to facilitate more efficient fine-tuning.
+In addition to compute savings on the parameter side, MeZO represents the "update" in a more efficient way that does not require gradient calculation and embeds it into forward passes.

 ## Reference
 [1] Parameter-Efficient Fine-Tuning for Large Models: A Comprehensive Survey <br>